leonlinsx/minimal-mistakes/_posts/2020-02-19-ben-evans-annual.md

 TV was one way and passive due to tech limitations with information speed.
 Newer forms of entertainment take advantage of the increased speed now by experimenting with two way, interactive formats.
 Hosts can now chat with their viewers directly, get their feedback on what they'd like to see, and even sell them merchandise.

 Live streaming isn't limited to games either, if you thought it was a niche hobby.
 The in real life (IRL) channels on Twitch have [grow in popularity](https://esportsobserver.com/twitch-irl-2018/ "IRL"), and live entertainment apps in China are big.
-People now expect to be able to interact with the influencer and pretend they are close, perhaps having been conditioned with the rise of social media.
+People now expect to be able to interact with the influencer and pretend they are close, perhaps having been conditioned with the rise of social media and loss of privacy.

-**Other**

-> A model that only worked for narrow segments a decade ago now expands into the whole economy e.g. RigUp for oil field workers, Honor for elderly care, Incredible Health for nursing

-> Expanding software and tools from work to everyday life

-> More and more investment in company creation around the world
+Lastly, Ben discusses how tech is also coming for narrow segments of the economy \[4\], and that VC investment has now grown beyond just being a US phenomenon.

+Which brings us to: What's next?

 **The next S curves**

 > The tech industry has had a new centre roughly every 15 years e.g. mainframes to PCs to web to mobile.
 What's next?

 > New things such as machine learning, crypto, AR are happening, but that's not the only focus for 2020s

+Ben lists many areas of new tech.
+The concern isn't whether the tech will grow, but whether the tech will grow to the scale that mobile, PC, mainframes have in the past.
+[He's doubtful that VR will be the next big thing.](https://twitter.com/benedictevans/status/1229095984711585792?s=20 "Twitter")

+**Regulation**

 > Regulation is a big thing coming to tech